Some of the links might be affiliate links and, at no extra cost to you, we earn a small commission. See our disclaimer for more info.

 Meise Botanic Garden

-One of the largest botanical gardens in the world with a barefoot path for kids, a pullable platform on the lake next to the castle (our favorite spot!), a greenhouse complex, some treasure hunts for kids and a café to relax by the lake… And all this less than 25 minutes away from Brussels!
+Meise is one of the largest botanical gardens in the world with a barefoot path, a greenhouse complex, treasure hunts for kids and a café

 Train World, Brussels